connxio/docs/docs/integrations/adapters/inbound/event-grid.md

 # Event Grid

-he Azure Event Grid inbound adapter in Connxio allows seamless integration with Azure Event Grid, a fully managed event routing service.
+The Azure Event Grid inbound adapter in Connxio allows seamless integration with Azure Event Grid, a fully managed event routing service.
 With this adapter, users can receive and process events published to Azure Event Grid in their Connxio integrations.

 <details>
 <summary>Limitations</summary>